beyondcode/docs.beyondco.de/resources/docs/laravel-websockets/1.0/basic-usage/pusher.md

 By default, the Pusher JavaScript client tries to send statistic information - you should disable this using the `disableStats` option.

 ::: tip
-When using Laravel WebSockets in combination with a custom SSL certificate, be sure to use the `encrypted` option and set it to `true`.
+When using Laravel WebSockets in combination with a custom SSL certificate, be sure to use the `useTLS` option and set it to `true`.
 :::

 ```js